rainzhao2000/grapher/README.md

 # grapher
-2D matplotlib plotting of functions, implicit equations, binary relations
+A Jupyter notebook providing a convenient graphing function that uses matplotlib to plot functions, implicit equations, binary relations.

 Graph a function